micro-os-plus/libs-cpp-estd-xpack/README.md

 When new releases are published, the `xpack-develop` branch is merged into `xpack`.

+## User info

+The new classes are defined in the `os::estd` namespace.
+Having them in a separate namespace allows to run tests on the synthetic POSIX platform.

+Since the libraries included in the current embedded toolchain do not include support for threads, it is possible to also define the same functionality in the `std::` namespace, and reuse source code from POSIX desktops.

 ## License

 The original content is released under the